Recoil kicks from binary black hole mergers in GWTC catalogs: implications for retention and hierarchical mergers: Astrophysical implications

-\subsection{Retention probability of GWTC remnant black holes}
+\subsubsection{Retention probability of GWTC remnant black holes}

-We begin by computing the retention probability of remnant black holes across the four catalogs considered, expressed as a function of the escape velocity $v_{\rm esc}$ in the range $0$--$2500\,\mathrm{km\,s^{-1}}$ (Fig.~\ref{fig:gwtc_retention_probability}).
+We begin by computing the retention probability of the remnant black holes associated with the observed GW events as a function of the escape velocity $v_{\rm esc}$ in the range $0$--$2500\,\mathrm{km\,s^{-1}}$ (Fig.~\ref{fig:gwtc_retention_probability}).
 Given the posterior probability distribution $p(v_{\rm kick})$ of the recoil velocity for a remnant black hole, we compute the retention probability $p_{\rm ret}(v_{\rm esc})$ as a function of the escape velocity $v_{\rm esc}$ as the cumulative distribution function (CDF):